-- (1) A person proposing to conduct a special event may apply to an authorising officer for a special event permit for the event. - (2) The authorising officer may issue the special event permit only if the authorising officer is satisfied, on reasonable grounds- - (a) the issue of the permit will not compromise the safety of the public generally; and - (b) without limiting paragraph (a)-the person conducting the event will ensure that appropriate arrangements will be put in place- - (i) to minimise danger for persons taking part in the special event; and - (ii) to manage the impact of the special event on road users not taking part in the event. - (3) A special event permit must include the following- - (a) a description of the special event to be conducted under the permit; - (b) requirements about how the special event is to be conducted. - (4) The requirements about how the special event is to be conducted may include conditions that must be complied with in the conduct of the special event.
+(1) A person proposing to conduct a special event may apply to an authorising officer for a special event permit for the event.

+(2) Subject to section 147D(4) and (5), the authorising officer may issue the special event permit only if the authorising officer is satisfied, on reasonable grounds-

+- (a) the issue of the permit will not compromise the safety of the public generally; and - (b) without limiting paragraph (a)-the person conducting the event will ensure that appropriate arrangements will be put in place- - (i) to minimise danger for persons taking part in the special event; and - (ii) to manage the impact of the special event on road users not taking part in the event. - (3) A special event permit must include the following- - (a) a description of the special event to be conducted under the permit; - (b) requirements about how the special event is to be conducted. - (4) The requirements about how the special event is to be conducted may include conditions that must be complied with in the conduct of the special event.